BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Granite-State-Ocean.md

 <hr/>

 <p>
-I went for walks — usually at night — to Ocean Boulevard, then along the sidewalk by the seawall.
+I went for walks, usually at night, along the sidewalk by the seawall.
-Waves rolled in from the horizon, breaking with a muted sigh.
+Waves rolled in from the horizon, each breaking with a muted sigh.
 </p>

 <p>